aiknow-public/hera-blueprint/README.md

 this repository's github container registry is required ("package write").
 To allow this, set the environmental variables `DOCKER_REGISTRY`,`DOCKER_USER` and `DOCKER_PASSWORD` (ideally via Codespaces secret)
 - For the gitops deployment, the gitops server (flux / argo) needs to poll this repository for changes in the [kubernetes](kubernetes) folder.
-As well, the k8s cluster(s) should have read access to this repository's github container registry.
+As well, the k8s cluster(s) should have read access to this repository's container registry.

 ## Folder structure
 - [kubernetes](kubernetes)